pymmcore-plus/pymmcore-gui/README.md

 - [**napari-micromanager**](https://github.com/pymmcore-plus/napari-micromanager):
   A plugin using Napari as the viewer and pymmcore-widgets for UI.
-It demonstrated Micro-Manager control in a python GUI.
+It demonstrated Micro-Manager control in a Python GUI.
 While it doesn't receive active updates, it remains usable for those who prefer a napari-based workflow.
 - [**micromanager-gui**](https://github.com/fdrgsp/micromanager-gui) by Federico